General Chen's first inequality and applications for Riemannian maps: Estimations of -invariants

-This subsection gives applications for Riemannian maps to generalized complex space forms. \begin{theorem} Let $\pi:(M^{m},g_{1})\to (N^{n=2s}(f_{1},f_{2}),g_{2})$ be a Riemannian map from a Riemannian manifold to a generalized complex space form. \begin{enumerate}[$(1)$] \item Suppose $f_{2}\geq 0$, then
+First, we give estimations for Riemannian maps to generalized complex space forms. \begin{theorem} Let $\pi:(M^{m},g_{1})\to (N^{n=2s}(f_{1},f_{2}),g_{2})$ be a Riemannian map from a Riemannian manifold to a generalized complex space form. \begin{enumerate}[$(1)$] \item Suppose $f_{2}> 0$, then